2nd Sunday of Lent

 Mass to view on line

-With the exception of Sunday and Tuesday, I will celebrate Mass privately during the week remembering the following Intentions.
+With the exception of Sunday, Tuesday and Wednesday, Fr.
+Patterson will celebrate Mass privately during the week for the following Intentions.
 Face coverings should be worn when attending Church, unless you are medically exempt.

-- Tuesday: 10 am in St. Patrick’s Church – Mary Rafferty and Betty Knight
+- Tuesday: 10.00 in St. Patrick’s Church -John Lenehan and Elizabeth Lenehan

-- Sunday: 10.30 am in St. Patrick’s Church – For the intentions of all our parishioners – booking required
+- Sunday: 10.00 in St. Patrick’s Church – For the intentions of all our parishioners

-When you are unable to celebrate Mass with me in Church, you may wish to make this act of spiritual communion:
+When you are unable to celebrate Mass with us in Church, you may wish to make this act of spiritual communion: